TritonDataCenter/rfd/rfd/0034/README.md

 ## Other

-- are there controls or limitations needed on a migration, to ensure that it does not affect (or limitedly affects) other tenants on the source/target CN.
-  If yes, what are they?

-- should migration compress the vmadm send data?
+- should migration compress the zfs send data?

-- what are the differences for semi-live migration? (i.e. scope semi-live work)

 - draw up an activity/flow diagram to show what happens (especially in case of failure) in each step of the migration process.